Hurwa134/Hurwa134.github.io/SevenXSeven.1.md

 If I try this approach again I would definitely like to rent a tripod, because I was having trouble getting the phone/camera balanced in addition to the flash light to free up both of my hands to do the choreography.
 I also realized that hand mudras are not easy, and I would like to memorize the meanings behind them so that I can more easily free-style a more meaningful choreographed, improvised dance with my hands.
 It was difficult because I didn't know what they meant or what the correct shapes were so I had to scroll through them on my computer while I recorded, which made it a little less graceful.
 If I can memorize the hand movements and their meanings and have my hands totally free, I think it could be very graceful and express the ethereal/spiritual nature of the music really well.
 I like this idea.

 The first time I thought of the idea of the spiritual aspect of music that I want to express, during a meditation to music for the observational phase I envisioned "hand movements."
 I had also envisioned something similar to finger-painting, so if there is a way I can include color in this prototype, like adding a light show/colored projection element, I think that might be really beautiful and expressive.
+If there were a way for there to be more of an audience interaction with something like this, I think that would be ideal.